ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

       prtyid - priority id, to add more time to high congestion lanes.
                coresponding to this, entry in the priority Assign Table must be added
       maxt   - maximum time allocated to lane in seconds
-      skipc  - processing frequency, for example less congested lane can processed once
+      skipc  - processing frequency, to skip processing less congested lanes for spcfied
-               in two cycle
+               no of processing cycles
       debug  - 'y' or 'n' if 'y' - application will print debug info on console
       parms  -
          For Sensors